Over One Hundred Books in Ten Months

 Can't use John, Sarah, Mike repeatedly.
 Readers notice.

-The solution: Everyone I ever knew ended up in the books.
+The solution: everyone I ever knew ended up in the books.

 Friends.
 Bartending regulars.
 Comedy Cellar comics.
 Fashion photographers.
 Film crew.
 Pocket Gems teammates.
 High school.
 College.
 Family.
 Ex-lovers.
 Random encounters I remembered.